Teacher Coaching in the Classroom and Technology Integration is KEY in technology progression at Grace Academy!

 - Implementing a 1:1 Program for MS/HS students in which students will be issued Office 365 accounts and a laptop for a $15 a month additional fee.
-Students will utilizing Google Classroom and One Note as part of their educational experience.
+Students will utilizing Google Classroom, One Note and other pieces of software as part of their educational experience.

 - Offering new STEAM (Science/ Technology/ Engineering/ Arts and Math) classes starting in MS to compliment these new devices.

 - All students will additionally have Google Apps accounts.